Sissy (film): Plot

 Back at the house, Tracey reveals she knows what happened between Cecilia and Alex.
 Cecilia pushes Tracey into a bathtub and watches vacantly as Tracey drowns when her hair gets tangled in the plug.
 A still-alive Alex emerges from her grave, nearly blinded by her head wound.
 Cecilia picks up Fran on the road while searching for Emma, and confesses her heartbreak that she and Emma didn't remain best friends forever as they had promised to in their childhood.
-As Cecilia gets increasingly agitated, Fran tries to calm her, but Cecilia accelerates and suddenly brakes, ejecting Fran from the windshield.
+As Cecilia gets increasingly agitated, Fran tries to calm her, but Cecilia accelerates and suddenly brakes, ejecting Fran through the windshield.
 Cecilia then runs over Fran's head to end her suffering as Fran had done to the kangaroo earlier.

 Alex finds Jamie's lost phone and manages to call the police, but cannot speak due to her head wound.
 The police trace the call before Jamie's phone dies.
 Cecilia arrives at the house and repeatedly beats herself in the face with her phone, then begins a livestream, claiming Alex attacked her and killed the others and begging her followers for help.
 Cecilia subsequently passes out and is awoken by Emma, to whom Cecilia relays the same story.
 Emma realizes the truth after finding Tracey's corpse under the bed and noticing Cecilia wearing Alex's necklace.
 Cecilia accidentally causes Emma to slip and knock herself out.
 When Emma awakens, Cecilia ties her to a chair and dyes and cuts Emma's hair so it more closely resembles Cecilia's.
 Emma frees herself and begins to fight back, eventually throwing the time capsule she and Cecilia made as children onto the fireplace, to Cecilia's horror.
-Cecilia reprimands Emma's shallow behavior and self-serving navigation of friendships.
+Cecilia reprimands Emma for her shallow behavior and self-serving navigation of friendships.
 As Emma calls the police, Cecilia attacks her.
 Emma eventually gains the upper hand, viciously beating Cecilia before Alex suddenly returns and, confusing Emma for Cecilia, bashes Emma's face in.
-When Cecilia thanks her, Alex realizes the error she's made and prepares to kill Cecilia before the police arrive and fatally shoot Alex, believing her to have been the instigator.
+When Cecilia thanks her, Alex realizes the error she has made and prepares to kill Cecilia, however the police arrive and fatally shoot Alex, believing her to have been the instigator.

-Sometime later, now a famed survivor of the "Alex Kutis Massacre," Cecilia promotes a book she has written on her channel.
+Sometime later, now a famed survivor of the "Alex Kutis Massacre", Cecilia uses her channel to promote a book she has written.